 This factor will be recorded in percent as stated in the report of the source relied on.

 - Factor 4: Accessible information relevant about the Faculty.

 Indicator and source: Online – website of the respective university/faculty

 This factor takes into consideration course information available on the following: curriculum; names and contact of the faculty (email and/or phone number); profile/CV and contact of staff and management; number of students; seminars, conferences, research; tuition and other relevant fees; internet safety of the website; etc.

 This factor will be recorded as “Available”, “Good” and “Excellent” accordingly.

 Last updated on the 3rd of September 2021.

 |Universities||Job employability||Accessible information|

-*This assessment was first written by Toju Micheal Ogbe on the 28th of October, 2020 – without interference or sponsorship by the featured universities.
+*This compilation was first researched, written and poster designed by Toju Micheal Ogbe on the 28th of October, 2020 – without interference or sponsorship by the featured universities.